 Perfect for Your Crop of Summer Zucchini!

 Fast forward to a couple of summers ago.
 I found a similar recipe in Everyday Foods magazine that came very close to those dreamy zucchini fritters…and now I look forward to making them this time of year when zucchini are plentiful.
-Bill isn’t home for dinner tonight so it was the perfect time to make something with one of his least favorite veggies…the zucchini/cucumber (he really doesn’t know the difference…just claims to be deathly allergic to both).
+Bill isn’t home for dinner tonight so it was the perfect time to make something with one of his least favorite veggies, the zucchini/cucumber (he really doesn’t know the difference…just claims to be deathly allergic to both).
+But I make these gems for me and me alone.
+A girl has got to treat herself, right??
+Round ups like these 35 Zucchini Recipes will keep me busy for the rest of zucchini season.
+Don’t forget to try these savory Zucchini Fritters, especially if you’re on team zucchini!

 - 1 pound (about 2 medium) zucchini, coarsely grated